arthurrichards77/iterative-learning-control/README.md

 The 'Transport Delay' and 'Transfer Fcn' represent the dynamics of the system we wish to control.
 The ILC block attempts to learn a set of inputs to achieve a desired output sequence, by repeating the input sequence multiple times with feedback corrections due to error each time.

-The fundamental update equation is u(k+N-1) = u(k-1) + gamma*e(k) where u is the input, k is the time step, N is the length of the repeating sequence, gamma is the learning rate and e(k) = yDes(k mod N) - y(k) is the error between the desired output yDes and the achieved output y.
-In short, the previous input in the sequence, next time round, is corrected using the current measured error.
+The fundamental update equation is u(k+N-p) = u(k-1) + g*e(k) where u is the input, k is the time step, N is the length of the repeating sequence, p is the learning offset, g is the learning rate and e(k) = yDes(k mod N) - y(k) is the error between the desired output yDes and the achieved output y.
+In short, the input p steps back in the sequence, next time round, is corrected using the current measured error.
 The initial settings are equal to the desired sequence, u(k)=yDes(k) for k=1..N, assuming that the system, perhaps with a simple controller, will already attempt to follow the input.

 ## Simple example